 Building further on our personalised learning goals is a heightened set of expectations of performance across school.
 Teachers are set challenging targets to improve pupil progress, but children are also expected to perform at their best level at all times.

-We have this year introduced the 'Pen Licence'!
 When children have shown that they are producing their best work consistently using our cursive script technique, they are then allowed to write in pen in their books.
-This has caused a real buzz of excitement in school, and not only that, has clearly improved the quality of presentation of all children.

 Our handwriting style: